catch-img

 What if I have large luggage or hand luggage?

+When boarding a train or bus, you may be carrying large luggage or a lot of luggage.
+Large suitcases must be placed in designated spaces on Shinkansen and express trains.
 If you have a lot of luggage, do not place it on the seat next to you, but use the luggage storage area above your seat.

 It is also recommended to use a baggage delivery service that can send your luggage directly to your destination.